hoppersroppers/roadmap/training/pwning.md

 Binary exploitation, aka binex, is considered by many to be the among the most advanced and most interesting topic there is in security.
 Hacking is about making the cursed sand dance, and there's something special about making someone else's sand do what you want.

-To me, binex is the peak of security knowledge but I'm biased because I get to do it for my job and I teach people how to be good at it as part of my job.
+To me, binex is the *peak of security knowledge* but I'm biased because I get to do it and teach people how to be good at it as part of my job.

 ## Prerequisites ##